 - All Individuals Hindu Undivided Family (HUF), Association of Persons (AOP)/Body of Individuals (BOI) (where individual shares of the members are known) And artificial juridical persons (such as deities of temples) (a) whose gross total income before making deduction under chapter VI-A and under section 10A or 10B or 10BA is above exemption limit, or (b) who are having taxable income exceeding the basic exemption limit for the year.
-Basic exemption limit for financial year 2016-17 is Rs.250000/= , for senior citizen the Rs.300000/= and for very senior citizens Rs.
+Basic exemption limit for financial year 2016-17, 2017-18 and 2018-19 is Rs.250000/= , for senior citizen the Rs.300000/= and for very senior citizens Rs.
 500000/=.
 Senior citizen means a person who completes 60 years of age during relevant financial year and very senior citizen means who completes 80 years of age during relevant financial year.
 Please note that the filing of return is compulsory if the income exceeds exemption limit event the there is no tax payable.

 - Non-resident Indians except those covered u/s 115AC and 115G, having taxable income exceeding Rs.250000/=.

 - All individuals/HUF who want to carry forward their losses to claim in next year.

 - All Individuals/HUF whose Tax has been deducted at source and who want to claim the refund against TDS.

 - All Individuals/HUF who want to claim any refund of income tax paid by them.